isomerpages/govtech-stp/_work-pass-holder-lane/03a-owph-requirements-and-process.md

 third_nav_title: All Other Work Pass Holders Employed by Companies, and Their Dependants
 ---

+<b><span style="color:red">[NOTICE]</span></b><br/>
+<b><span style="font-size:16px; line-height:1.0; color:red;">New entry applications under the Work Pass Holder General Lane for pass holders from higher-risk countries/regions (i.e. all countries/regions, except Australia, Brunei, Hong Kong, Macao, Mainland China, New Zealand and Taiwan) will no longer be accepted with immediate effect.
+We seek your understanding and cooperation for such measures to enable pass holders to enter Singapore in a safe and calibrated manner, and mitigate the risk of COVID-19 importation.</span></b><br/>

 ## Entry Requirements and Process for All Other Work Pass Holders and their Dependants

 ### 1. Before Submitting an Entry Application